j-arsenault/CapstoneProjectCSharp/README.md

 * Insurance form
  - [x] Build Insurance Form
+ - Create InsuranceInfo class to house the private variables
  - Ability to add or update patient Insurance information

 * Medical History form
  - [x] Build Medical History Form
+ - Create MedicalHistoryInfo to house the private variables
  - Ability to track patient Medical Information
  - Fix illnesses section to allow illnesses to be added on the fly, and only populate those illnesses a patient has
 * Update Visio Database diagram with the new fixes to the Medical History table and make the changes SQL Server Database